Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide

 Watering

-Water Philodendron Sun Red liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Water Philodendron Sun Red liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

 Reduce the amount and frequency of watering during the cold season as growth is minimal at this time.
 Use water that is at room temperature to avoid shocking this tropical plant.

 To avoid soggy soil, ensure that the pot has a drainage hole.
-Soggy soil can lead to root-rot disease and eventual loss of the plant.
+Soggy soil can lead to root-rot and total loss of the plant.

 Light Requirements

-Philodendron Sun Red grows best in medium to bright indirect light away from direct sunlight to avoid scorching the leaves.
+Philodendron Sun Red grows best in medium to bright indirect light.
+Keep it away from direct sunlight to avoid scorching the leaves.

-For even growth, turn the pot regularly to ensure that the plant receives light on all sides.
+For even growth and to prevent lopsided growth, turn the pot regularly to ensure that the plant receives light on all sides.

 Temperature and Humidity